 The success of a new product launch depends on many variables.
 By utilizing different digital marketing channels and tools, you can help ensure a victorious introduction.

 Using social media to launch a new product is exhilarating.
 It’s also overwhelming if you haven’t planned accordingly.
-From pre-launch activities to influencer outreach, your launch plan will make or break the success of your book, online course, app, or podcast.
+From pre-launch activities to influencer outreach, your launch plan will make or break the success of your software, service offering, package, app or book.

 But too often, launch details are overlooked.
 The founders, startups, and entrepreneurs I work with come to me so focused on what they’re building, they forget about the audience they want to attract.
 If you’ve found yourself in the same position, take a deep breath.